dpharris/OlcbRefresh/README.md

 **eventidIndex[]** contains a hash of each eventID, and an associated sequential index into eventidOffset[].<br>
     It is sorted on the hash values.

-In the medium model, **eventids[]** contains a copy of the node's eventIDs, and is indexed by eventidIndex[].
+In the medium model *only*, **eventids[]** contains a copy of the node's eventIDs, and is indexed by eventidIndex[].

-In a diagram:
+This restated as diagram:
  - In all models:
 ```
         eventidIndex[]--(index)-->eventidOffset[]--(offset)-->mem[] or EEPROM[]
         eventidIndex[]--(index)-->Events[].flags
 ```
- - In the Medium model, eventIndex also indexes the eventIDs array:
+ - In the Medium model *only*, eventIndex also indexes the eventIDs array:
 ```
         **eventidIndex[]--(index)-->eventids[]
 ```

-## More about OpenLCB/LCC
+## More about OpenLCB/LCC - what is it?

-OpenLCB/LCC is a set of heirarchical protocols to let nodes talk to each other.
+OpenLCB/LCC is a set of heirarchical protocols to **let nodes talk to each other**.

-These consist of:
+These protocols consist of:
  - Systems/Application Messaging<br>
     These are the 'workhorse' messages on which most applications will be built, they are useful for sytems-messaging as well, and for building further systems-protocols.
    - PCE - Event Messages